redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 ### Atomic partial updates

 RedisJSON allows you to atomically run operations like incrementing a value, adding, or removing elements from an array, append strings and so on.
-To do the same with a serialised object you would have to pull the value out and then write the new value back, which is not atomic.
+To do the same with a serialized object you would have to pull the value out and then write the new value back, which is not atomic.

 On the other hand, you should consider the space complexity/memory overhead of using a more complex data structure such as RedisJSON that splits the document up into a binary tree.
 In some measurements, RedisJSON can use around 4 to 6 times more memory to represent the same object, compared to a string.